Last updated:

 | Model training and optimisation | Cloud | GPU compute — cloud is vastly more cost-effective than on-premises GPU |

-The biggest barrier to AI adoption in manufacturing is not AI — it is integrating operational technology (OT, the factory floor systems) with information technology (IT, the enterprise systems).
-These two worlds have traditionally been separated by a deliberate air gap: OT systems prioritise real-time reliability and safety over connectivity; IT systems prioritise data sharing and integration.
+The biggest barrier to AI adoption in manufacturing is not AI.
+It is integrating operational technology (OT, the factory floor systems) with information technology (IT, the enterprise systems).
+These two worlds have traditionally been separated by a deliberate air gap.
+OT systems prioritise real-time reliability and safety over connectivity.
+IT systems prioritise data sharing and integration.

-The Health and Safety at Work Act 1974, the Provision and Use of Work Equipment Regulations (PUWER) 1998, and the Machinery Directive (as retained in UK law) apply to automated and AI-controlled manufacturing equipment.
 Employers remain responsible for ensuring equipment is safe, regardless of whether it operates manually or under AI control.
 Risk assessments must be updated to reflect AI-influenced operations.

 A realistic implementation timeline for manufacturing AI across multiple use cases: